 The first half is a heist movie, with Kirk and the crew plotting to steal their own ship.
 Starfleet’s finest officer goes against them to save his friend, and our space friends are all on board.

-Towards the end of the film some of the FX on the Genesis planet don’t hold up, and I’m not going to argue in favor of Shatner’s hammy fight with Kruge in a volcano.
+Towards the end of the film, some of the FX on the Genesis planet don’t hold up, and I’m not going to argue in favor of Shatner’s hammy fight with Kruge in a volcano.
 But the rest of it is excellent, particularly Shatner’s performance, which is without question the best of his career.

 8. Star Trek: The Motion Picture

-Long, slow and boring are the words some Trek fans would use to describe The Motion Picture.
+Long, slow, and boring are the words some Trek fans would use to describe The Motion Picture.
 It’s been called The Motionless Picture by many.
 But that’s because it’s not focused on action.
-Instead it is perhaps the smartest, most thoughtful, most clearly science fiction of all the Star Trek movies.
+Instead, it is perhaps the smartest, most thoughtful, most clearly science fiction of all the Star Trek movies.

-People looking for action and adventure aren’t going to find it here, but those things are never what has made Star Trek so great in the first place.
+People looking for action and adventure aren’t going to find it here, but those things are never what made Star Trek so great in the first place.
 What you will find is a brilliant piece of science fiction which instead of trying to be Star Wars, as so many other films were trying to do in that era, tries to be a Star Trek version of 2001: A Space Odyssey.
 It works.

 This is the movie that gave us the Enterprise Refit, arguably the most beautiful starship in all of science fiction.
 This was the movie that created the Star Trek score, the one we all know and love from every movie and every single episode of Star Trek The Next Generation.

-Sure no one shoots anything, except that one weird scene where they blow up a meteor in a wormhole, but the stakes are high and where Kirk and his crew end up is incredible.
+Sure, no one shoots anything, except that one weird scene where they blow up a meteor in a wormhole, but the stakes are high, and where Kirk and his crew end up is incredible.
 And I’m not talking about that crazy 70s gold medallion McCoy shows up wearing around his neck.